-Clara has a broad commercial practice, with a particular emphasis on shipping and private international law.
-Since joining Chambers in 2014, she has appeared in the Supreme Court, the Court of Appeal, and the High Court, as well as in the DIFC Courts and LCIA and LMAA arbitration.
-Clara is one of the most junior appointees to the Attorney General’s C Panel, as a result of which she has also gained experience of public law and employment matters.
+Recognised for two years running as one of the Legal 500’s “Top ten under eight years’ call” for Commercial Litigation, Clara maintains a broad practice, with a particular emphasis on private international law, civil fraud, insurance (including marine insurance), and shipping.
+Since joining Chambers in 2014, she has appeared in the Supreme Court, the Court of Appeal, and the High Court, as well as in the DIFC Courts and LCIA, SIAC, and LMAA arbitration.
+Clara is one of the most junior appointees to the Attorney General’s Panel, as a result of which she has also gained experience of public law and employment matters.

 If you are interested in instructing Clara, please contact the clerks.
 Clara is happy to accept pro bono instructions in appropriate cases.

 Clara has acted in a wide variety of shipping disputes, and particularly enjoys bill of lading and charterparty cases.